OlgaGusarenko/my-portfolio/docs/tic-tac-toe.rst

 #.
 Take turns placing your tokens on the game board.
 The object of the game is
    to get three tokens in a row either vertically, horizontally, or diagonally.
+   And ...enjoy!

 All games can be no longer than nine moves that include five X-moves and four O-moves.

 The game is over when one of the following statements is true: